 Enhanced Cleaning and Sanitizing

-Every Boulder Medical Center facility and each clinical team perform multiple specialized cleaning protocols throughout the day, every day, using healthcare-grade disinfecting products.
-We are confident that we can provider medical care in a safe environment.
+Every Boulder Medical Center facility and each clinical team perform multiple specialized cleaning protocols throughout the day, using healthcare-grade disinfecting products.
+We are confident that we can provide provider medical care in a safe environment.

 About Medical Procedures and Surgery

-Boulder Medical Center physicians have begun to perform some of the surgeries and other procedures that were delayed during the first weeks of the COVID-19 outbreak.
-If you are in need of surgery or a procedure, contact your BMC provider to see what options are available.
+Boulder Medical Center physicians have begun to perform some surgeries and other procedures that were delayed during the first weeks of the COVID-19 outbreak.
+If you need surgery or a procedure, contact your BMC provider to see what options are available.

 COVID-19 Testing at Boulder Medical Center

-- Patients desiring a test must complete a telemedicine or in-person appointment with their BMC provider or urgent care respiratory clinic provider to ensure they meet clinical, regulatory, and payer criteria prior to receiving the test;
+- Patients desiring a test must complete a telemedicine or in-person appointment with their BMC provider or urgent care respiratory clinic provider to ensure they meet clinical, regulatory, and payer criteria before receiving the test;

-- Regarding doctor’s orders for COVID-19 tests, BMC providers are following Colorado Department of Heath & Environment guidelines.
+- Regarding doctor’s orders for COVID-19 tests, BMC providers follow the Colorado Department of Health & Environment guidelines.